 Current courses and past workshops, instructional blog posts, and other projects and materials created as educational resources.

-Public Interest Data: Ethics/Practice, Spring 2023
+Public Interest Data: Ethics & Practice

 • This course provide data science experience to students in service of equity and justice.
 We practice working collaboratively, openly, inclusively, and reproducibly, interrogating our work in an ongoing project to learn how we might use data science for liberation.